-I’m on hiatus from Creative Carnage until November 2015.
+I’m on hiatus from Creative Carnage until December 2017.
 My life’s circumstances have pared down my time for writing projects to the bare minimum.
-What remaining time I have goes straight to working on my second novel.
+What remaining time I have goes straight to working on my short story collection.
 I’ll be back for the holiday season cheer!
 Until then.

 Kate Messner goes over some great worldbuilding 101 concepts on how to craft a fictional world.
 Here are the questions she poses in the video to get the ball rolling on your terraforming: